A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Introduction

 \IEEEPARstart{T}{he precise} measurement of electrical current is fundamentally crucial for a myriad of applications, including electrical energy metrology\cite{li2020research}, research on power electronic devices\cite{sun2021ltcc}, monitoring and control of power system status\cite{wu2023improved}, etc. Various current measurement techniques have been developed to date~\cite{ziegler2009current}, categorized into four main types based on their sensing principles: Faraday's law of electromagnetic induction [e.g., current transformer (CT), Rogowski coil, and zero-flux current sensor], Ohm's law (e.g., shunt resistor), Faraday effect (e.g., optic-fiber current sensor), and magnetic-field sensing (e.g., Hall current sensor).

 Devices developed using these diverse current sensing principles exhibit unique advantages but also present technical challenges for further enhancement of their performance.
 For instance, a shunt resistor enables AC and DC measurement, but the need to pass into the current-carrying conductor limits its ease of use\cite{kyriazis2023modeling}.
 CTs offer high accuracy and stability in current measurement, leveraging ferromagnetic cores, and are extensively employed in power systems for AC metrology \cite{locci2000digital}.
-However, their frequency band is constrained (typically up to 1 kHz) due to the hysteresis and eddy current effects of the ferromagnetic core.
+However, their frequency band is constrained (typically up to 1\,kHz) due to the hysteresis and eddy current effects of the ferromagnetic core.
 On the other hand, optic-fiber current sensors boast excellent dynamic response characteristics (up to MHz) and can measure both DC and AC currents.
 Nevertheless, addressing challenges related to environmental factors, such as temperature and vibration, to maintain measurement accuracy and stability remains a key hurdle in optimizing their performance \cite{jiang2023fiber}.
+Thus, continual exploration of novel current sensing techniques is imperative to fulfill the growing demand for accurate current measurement.

-Due to the significant advancement of the magnetic field sensing techniques (e.g., Hall effect, TMR effect, and flux-gate effect)\cite{khan2021magnetic}, magnetic-array-type current sensor \cite{moghe2012novel,li2022contactless,liu2022coreless}, based on the principle of magnetic field sensing, is recognized as having great potential for panoramic perception in smart grid, characterized with the superior performance of wide bandwidth, high linearity, large dynamic range, compact dimensions, and low cost.
-Aimed at prompting the advancement of the magnetic-array-type current sensor technique, much valuable research work has been carried out mainly from three following aspects.
+Due to the significant advancement of the magnetic field sensing techniques (e.g., Hall effect, TMR effect, and flux-gate effect)\cite{khan2021magnetic}, magnetic-array-type current sensor \cite{moghe2012novel,li2022contactless,liu2022coreless}, based on the principle of magnetic field sensing, is recognized as having great potential for panoramic perception in smart grid, characterized with the superior performance of wide bandwidth, high linearity, large dynamic range, compact dimensions, and low cost. {Magnetic-array-type current sensors have been applied to a variety of scenarios including weak current measurement \cite{liu2023enhanced}, power measurement of residential homes \cite{liu2022semi}, condition monitoring \cite{khawaja2017estimating} or fault detection \cite{kazim2019fault} of overhead transmission lines, and energization-status identification of underground power cables \cite{zhu2017energization}.} With the increasing share of renewable energy in smart grids, the applications for magnetic-array-type current sensors are expanding.